Transition by Kane Applegate

-GHT is proud to present a new exhibition with work by Solent University graduate Kane Applegate.
+GHT is proud to present the exhibition ‘Transition’ with work by Solent University graduate Kane Applegate.

 Kane’s practice is fed by an ever-growing collection of abandoned and abused materials and objects, discarded and disregarded by the citizens of Southampton.
 Working with these found things, he builds sculptures and structures that explore the notion of three physical forces: balance, compression and tension.
-For Transition, Kane has made a site- specific installation, built using objects uncovered during the renovations at God’s House Tower.
+In their final form, his sculptures become illusions; the objects, stripped of their function, stack, balance and bend in seemingly impossible ways.
+For Transition, Kane made a site- specific installation, built using objects uncovered during the renovations at God’s House Tower.
 These materials, bent, broken, reassembled and rearranged, are given a new life and a new audience in this most recent chapter of the building’s history.